 Electrical and Computer Engineering

-The ECE Department provides a rich environment for educational and professional advancement while offering a flexible course of study that can be tailored to each student's academic and professional goals.
+The School of Electrical, Computer, and Biomedical Engineering provides a rich environment for educational and professional advancement while offering a flexible course of study that can be tailored to each student's academic and professional goals.
 Graduates enjoy excellent employment opportunities and are recruited worldwide in industry, government, and academia.

 Starting in Fall 2022, the School will offer a new Online Masters in Electrical and Computer Engineering.
 The online courses cover a variety of topics in computer engineering and electrical engineering.
 All courses will be taught by faculty in the School of Electrical, Computer, and Biomedical Engineering.
 Students will be able to join live lectures remotely and will also have access to recorded lectures.
 Click here for a tentative course schedule for the ME online program.

 The Mechanical Engineering master's program is designed to provide advanced study in air pollution control, mass and heat transfer, coal conversion, electrochemical processes, thermal science, thermal systems design, solar systems design, chemical and biochemical processes, mechanical systems, computer-aided design, composite materials and ceramics

 Quality Engineering and Management